 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.
+Harm can include ill treatment that is not physical, as well as the impact of witnessing ill treatment of others; this is particularly relevant in relation to the impact on children involved in all forms of domestic abuse.
 They may be abused by an adult or adults or another child or children.